joserdgz8/Datasets/Understory_Abundance/README.md

 In each of these patches, four 1 m^2 quadrats were placed using a random number table on a co-ordinate grid system (S1, S2, S3, S4).

-All visible angiosperm species were identified to species, all bryophytes were identified as "Moss".
+Within each quadrat, all visible understory angiosperm species were identified to species, all bryophytes were identified as "Moss".

 All individuals of a species were counted (Abundance_).
 Moss was not given an abundance value as individuals could not be distinguished.